 After working a few years in a job, you've probably learned a thing or two about what you enjoy, and what you dislike.
 Moving to that next level of the pyramid is a focus on skill acquisition.
 You should have a bit of a financial cushion by now if you're playing your financial cards correctly.
 Bills aren't as hard to pay each month.
 By definition you're out of that bottom level - you aren't primarily concerned with paying bills, and you're focused on skill acquisition.
 The corollary to this is that if you can't figure out a way to spend less than you earn (and hopefully significantly less), you'll never get out of the bottom level, no matter how many skills you acquire.

-As you go deeper in your specialty, it’s important to hone those skills and show that you can do that job well.
-If you can do that, abundant opportunities will open-up because you now have a record of success with a rare valuable skill.
-There’s never a lack of demand for someone with a proven track record in a rare and valuable skill.
+As you go deeper in your specialty, it's important to hone those skills and show that you can do that job well.
+If you can do that, abundant opportunities will open-up because there's never a lack of demand for someone with a proven track record in a rare and valuable skill.

 Once you get to this position, you have the opportunity to again move up in the pyramid.
 Unfortunately, I think many of us stay at this level.
 It's comfortable - we're good at our job and we're probably making pretty good money.
 I don't think that you need to move up immediately - there's value in earning money and giving yourself a solid financial base, but the option is now there.